 Once you’ve determined the source of the flooding, and have possibly stopped the leak, you can move on to saving items from the flooded basement.

-Prioritize items that are the most expensive or will be the hardest to replace, including:
+Focus on items that are the most expensive or will be the hardest to replace, including:

-- Important Documents: Titles, deeds, passports and financial records.
+- Important documents: Titles, deeds, passports and financial records.

-- Family Keepsakes: Heirlooms, photo albums, books and souvenirs.
+- Family keepsakes: Heirlooms, photo albums, books and souvenirs.

 - Electronics: TVs, desktop computers, laptops and other portable electronics.